 The easiest way to avoid cutting your pet’s nails is if their nails are filed down naturally.
 A great way to help avoid cutting your dog’s nails or stretch out the time in between trims is to take him/her on daily walks on a hard surface.
 The benefits of taking your dog on a daily walk keep getting better and better!
 If you don’t have enough time to walk your dog daily, hire a professional dog walking service such as Muddy Paws!
 Muddy Paws provides dog walking in Woburn, Melrose, Medford, Lexington, and many more towns!
 We offer a variety of walking services and have a convenient scheduling system.
 Learn more about our services and get started today.

 For cats, the best way to naturally wear down their nails is for them to use a scratch pad.
 There are a variety of these products on the market for cats.
-A customer favorite seems to be the Bergan Turbo Scratcher Cat Toy.
+A customer favorite seems to be a scratching post that also has a rope to play with like this tall scratching post.
 It seems that every cat we visit has this toy or something very similar!
 If you are in the market for a new way to spoil your cat, try a scratch pad.